cllopes/reactathon/material/3_redux/3_middleware/readme.md

 }
 ```

-An instance of this generator can be created an each time `next` is invoked on the the generator the code will execute
+An instance of this generator can be created an each time `next` is invoked on the generator the code will execute
 until the next `yield` is encountered

 ```javascript 1.8